 It comes as an absolute surprise, but Satoshi is, in fact, not the smallest denomination of the bitcoin.
+Some websites like Bitcoin Evolution do give out Satoshis, but when you think real hard, it is actually a minuscule amount.
 You may form arguments against it.
 But, the matter of fact is that Satoshi is still divisible.
 Satoshi can further be divided into Millisatoshi.
 1 Satoshi equals to 1000 Millisatoshi.
 Wow, right?

 3. Investigation of the Silk Road was reportedly derailed by FBI agents.